Gravitational Bound State Perturbations Inside Black Holes and Isospectrality: Numerical Results and Implications

-{\bf Numerical Results and Implications:} Our numerical results also confirm the isospectrality and the existence of the ASMs.
-We present the detail numerical analysis in the Appendix \ref{numeric-ap}.
+Our numerical results also confirm the isospectrality and the existence of the ASMs.
+We present the detailed numerical analysis in the Appendix \ref{numeric-ap}.
 Below is the summary of our main numerical results and their physical implications.